nextmotion/TYPO3-knowledge-resources/README.md

 We try to maintain a list of blogs, websites, events etc. where you can find information about TYPO3.

-Anything missing?
-Feel free to contribute us with a pull request.
+Anything missing or outdated?
+Feel free to [edit and make a pull request](https://github.com/nextmotion/TYPO3-knowledge-resources/edit/master/README.md).

 ## TYPO3 official